-- To the warm bacon grease in the pan, add a 1 tsp. garlic-infused olive oil and the potatoes.
+- To the warm bacon grease in the pan, add 1 teaspoon of garlic-infused olive oil and the potatoes.
 Continue to cook over medium-high heat, stirring every minute or so, until the potatoes start to turn golden brown and the largest pieces are cooked throughout (about 4 minutes for me).

 - In a separate skillet, cook the eggs to your preference.
 I prefer to do this one egg at a time in a small frying pan coated with nonstick cooking spray.
 It’s a bit more involved, but then everyone gets the type of egg they want.
 I will heat the pan over medium to medium-high heat.
 Add the egg.
 Cover the pan.
 Cook 1-2 minutes or until the bottom egg white is set.
 Flip.
 Cover and continue to cook until the yolk is done to your preference.
 Season with salt and pepper.

 - Divide the hash and serve each portion topped with a cooked egg.
 Garnish with optional green onion tops (green parts only) and serve warm.

 Low FODMAP Serving: One serving of this recipe is made with low FODMAP amounts of ingredients.
 Individual tolerance may vary.
 For more information on specific ingredients, please refer to the Monash FODMAP App or check out the “FODMAP Notes” section (above the recipe).